 Both defendants pleaded guilty (Lichtenstein admitted to the 2016 hack) and cooperated with the DOJ to help recover approximately 94,000 BTC (worth \$3.6 billion in 2022).
 The DOJ's recovery was the largest seizure of assets in its history, with a current value of over \$9 billion.
-In November 2024, Lichtenstein was sentenced to five years in prison, and Morgan was sentenced to 18 months.
+In November 2024, Lichtenstein was sentenced to 18 months.